Free Kitchen Hacks eBook

 Always find yourself gobbling up the cookie dough before baking the cookies?
 This Edible Snickerdoodle Cookie Dough is designed to eat raw, giving you all the classic cinnamon-sugar snickerdoodle taste, without having to turn on your oven!

-• Unsalted butter.
 Unsalted butter is preferred so you can control the amount of salt.
 Most importantly, make sure the butter is softened.
+For help, see How to Quickly and Easily Soften Butter.

 ingredients for edible snickerdoodle cookie dough - cinnamon, flour, vanilla extract, milk, sugar, salt, butter